jfg956/mysql-server/jfg_brain_dump.md

 to achieve this is to put this change behind a feature flag / global variable.
 This also allows back-porting this change in 8.0 and 8.4 (with the default to OFF).
 Eventually, this global variable should be deprectated.
 The name I have in mind for above global variable is `log_slow_extra_db = { OFF | ON }`.

+Note that a global variable to control the output of the slow log is not unheard of, we already have [log_slow_extra](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_log_slow_extra).

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->